SdNaqeeb/zithara-assign/README.md

 # zithara-assign

 in backend folder npm packages required are:
-1. cors for handling errors in browser
+1. cors - for handling errors in browser
-2. express
+2. express - backend framework
-3. nodemon for continuous compiling
+3. nodemon - for continuous compiling
-4. pg for postgresql
+4. pg - for postgresql